Task Training

 Overview

 As outlined by the National Emergency Services Curriculum Project, NESA follows what is known as a task-based training program.
 This section provides a general idea of what this program means for each student.
+Our program spans FIVE Weekends of training towards proficiency in a rating.
+The FINAL weekend is a large scale Search and Rescue Practice Exercise.

 Curriculum Materials